 Does academic English use all 5 phrase functions?

-This is the second and final lesson about Phrase Functions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Phrase Functions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the five phrase functions in English

 – See in an authentic setting how subjects, objects, predicators, adverbials and complements are used